wovo/hwcpp/docs/hwcpp-getting-started.md

   - connect the Arduino
   - start the Arduino IDE
   - select Tools -> Board -> the board that you use (Arduino/Genuino Uno, Arduino Due)
-  - select Tools -> Port -> the port that connects to your harsdwrae
+  - select Tools -> Port -> the port that connects to your hardware
   - click File -> Examples -> HwCpp -> Blink
   - click Sketch -> Upload